-Bury St Edmunds is our head office and from here we service the mid-East Anglia region over to the East Midlands including Suffolk, Cambridgeshire, Bedfordshire, Northamptonshire and Lincolnshire.
+Bury St Edmunds is our head office and from here our Building Surveyors service the mid-East Anglia region over to the East Midlands including Suffolk, Cambridgeshire, Bedfordshire, Northamptonshire and Lincolnshire.

 This area is characterised by being primarily rural in nature but with a number of significant towns and cities scattered through the region.
 The nature of the buildings again tends to be brick and timber frame, but clay lump and clunch are also frequently encountered together with flint.
 Roof coverings tend to be thatch, clay tile, slate and some pantile.